10 Different Types of Siamese Cats

 Also, they can learn several commands like sit, here, roll over, and many more.

-And grooming them is very easy; you only need to comb the hair to keep the shedding down occasionally.
+Grooming them is easy; you only need to comb the hair occasionally to keep it from shedding.
 Interestingly, 75% of all red point Siamese cats are male.

 Many people love these cats because of their constant vocalization and intense desire for company and pets.
 They’re friendly and bond well with family members and other cats.